Helping young adults succeed in work, relationships and life.

 - Parenting Style

 Parents vary in the extent to which they provide opportunities for young adults to receive the support and the challenges that foster positive development.
-Sometimes parents unintentionally inhibit the development of independence by providing too much for the young adult.
-Sometimes allowing their own needs to interfere with the needed growth as is referred to as helicopter parents.
+Sometimes parents unintentionally inhibit the development of independence by providing too much for the young adult, by removing potential challenges so that success is guaranteed.
+Sometimes parents allow their own needs to interfere with the needed growth of the young adult.

 - Cultural Differences: